Name: Ballet Shoes

 Running Time (minutes): 90

 Description: Set in Thirties London, Ballet Shoes tells a tale of orphans Pauline, Petrova and Posy Fossil, who are adopted by an eccentric explorer, Gum, and raised as sisters by his selfless niece.
-The story revolves around each girl’s struggle to fulfill her dreams: Pauline longs to be an actress, Petrova yearns to be an aviator, and Posy seems born to be a ballerina.
+The story revolves around each girl’s struggle to fulfil her dreams: Pauline longs to be an actress, Petrova yearns to be an aviator and Posy seems born to be a ballerina.
 But when Gum disappears, the money runs out – and the girls have a fight on their hands.
-They struggle to balance personal ambition with the need to survive physically, emotionally, and financially.
+They struggle to balance personal ambition with the need to survive physically, emotionally and financially.

 Stars: Emma Watson, Yasmin Paige and Lucy Boynton

 Not bad, I suppose, though there’s definitely a feel-good element in it that I don’t really like.
 This was also the first time that I watched Emma Watson in something unrelated to Harry Potter and she was by far the best main actress and the most interesting character.
 I find Watson especially powerful whenever she needs to deliver emotional lines and it’s quite clear to me that Harry Potter didn’t let her blossom sufficiently.

 I really didn’t like all the music and the score was utterly unmemorable and extremely short.